Spectral sequences of a Morse shelling: Introduction

 \section{Introduction}

-We introduced in \cite{SaWel1, SaWel2} a notion of tilings of the geometric realization of a finite simplicial complex $K$.
-It is a partition by tiles, where a tile is a maximal simplex of $K$ deprived of several of its codimension one faces together with possibly a unique face of higher codimension, see \S \ref{sectiles}.
-When the tiles can be totally ordered in a way defining a filtration of $K$ by subcomplexes, the tiling is said to be shellable, or rather Morse shellable, since this notion extends the classical notion of shellability \cite{BruMan,Z} and is related to discrete Morse theory \cite{For,SaWel2}.
-In particular, the boundary of any convex simplicial polytope is shellable by \cite{BruMan}, but every closed triangulated surface is Morse shellable as well \cite{SaWel2} and any finite product of closed manifolds of dimensions less than four carries Morse shellable triangulations \cite{Wel}.
-Not all tilings are shellable though, for any product of a sphere and a torus of positive dimension carries Morse tiled triangulations which cannot be shelled, see Theorem $1.1$ of \cite{Wel}.
+We recently introduced \cite{SaWel1, SaWel2} a notion of tiling of the geometric realization of a finite simplicial complex.
+It is a partition by tiles, where a tile is a maximal simplex deprived of several of its codimension one faces together with possibly a unique face of higher codimension, see \S \ref{sectiles}.
+When the tiles can be totally ordered in a way defining a filtration by subcomplexes, the tiling is said to be shellable, or rather Morse shellable, since this notion extends the classical notion of shellability \cite{BruMan,AdipBen2,Stanbook,Z,HachZ,BenZ} and is related to discrete Morse theory \cite{For,SaWel2,Koz2}.
+In particular, the boundary of any convex simplicial polytope is shellable by \cite{BruMan}, but every closed triangulated surface is Morse shellable as well \cite{SaWel2} and in fact every finite simplicial complex becomes Morse shellable after finitely many stellar subdivisions at maximal simplices or after a single barycentric subdivision by \cite{Wel2}.
+Not all tilings are shellable though, for any product of a sphere with a torus of positive dimension carries Morse tiled triangulations which cannot be shelled, see \cite{Wel1}.

-We now observe that every Morse tiling supports a quiver which encodes the shellability of the tiling, see \S \ref{subsecshellability} and Remark \ref{remfinale}.
+We now observe that every Morse tiling supports a quiver which encodes its shellability, see \S \ref{subsecshellability}.

 \begin{theo} A Morse tiling is shellable if and only if its quiver does not contain any oriented cycle. \end{theo}

 We then observe that every such shelling recovers the homology and cohomology of the complex, via two spectral sequences, see \S \ref{secspectral}.